datwiz/dbt-snapshot-metadata/README.md

 ### build_snapshot_table()
 The [default__build_snapshot_table()](./dbt_snapshot_ops_metadata/macros/default__build_snapshot_table.sql) macro is called on the first `dbt snapshot` invocation.
 This macro defines the content to include in the `CREATE TABLE` statement.
-The following example adds process id's using the dbt `invocation_id` and adds additional timestamp fields, including use of the well-known high timestamp value for open records.
+The following example adds process id's using the dbt `invocation_id` and additional timestamp fields, including use of the well-known high timestamp value for open records.
 This value is defined as the variable `default_high_dttm` in the `dbt_project.yml` file.
-The dbt snapshot strategy processing uses the unmodified standard dbt columns so modifications to processing code is not required.
+The dbt snapshot strategy processing uses the unmodified standard dbt columns so modifications to change detection logic is not required.

 dbt project macro `./macros/default__build_snapshot_table.sql`
 ```sql